greenboxal/doggohub/doc/development/merge_request_performance_guidelines.md

 Can the queries used potentially take down any critical services and result in engineers being woken up in the night?
-Can a malicious user abuse the code to take down a GitLab instance?
+Can a malicious user abuse the code to take down a DoggoHub instance?
 Will my changes simply make loading a certain page slower?
 Will execution time grow exponentially given enough load or data in the database?